 - Custom and duty fees for international purchases

-One of the keys to selling items on Etsy is utilizing attractive photographs.
+One of the keys to selling items on Etsy is utilizing attractive product photography.
 For best results, experiment with different lighting options and camera angles to come up with the ideal photography style for your brand.

 It’s no secret that today’s online shoppers have a plethora of options, and Etsy alone features hundreds of thousands of sellers.
 To encourage customers to choose you over the competition, strive to be available to buyers and answer their questions and inquiries quickly.
-You should also be as honest as possible about materials and shipping times, and take care to ensure the finished product looks just as it did in the photo.
+You should also be as honest as possible about materials and how much time your items will take to ship, and take care to ensure the finished product looks just as it did in the photo.

 Need a little added inspiration for your Etsy shop?
 You may want to consider joining one of the existing Etsy Teams.
-Serving as gathering places for sellers with shared interests, teams allow you to find answers to questions while collaborating with like-minded folks.
+Teams serves as a gathering place for sellers with shared interests and allows you to find answers to questions while collaborating with like-minded folks.
 The end result is a more successful Etsy shop and a better, more enjoyable selling experience.

 In order to get the word out about your products beyond the marketplace on Etsy.com, the Etsy seller handbook recommends harnessing the power of social media for your business.
 By sharing information about your goods — and your brand — on platforms like Instagram, Facebook, Pinterest, and Twitter, you can help many more potential buyers discover and delight in your handmade items.